jpueberbach4/bp.markets.ingest/dukascopy/docs/limitations.md

     full_resampled = full_resampled[~full_resampled.index.str.endswith("11:51:00")]
 ```

 This works.
 The pointer logic is actually beautiful.
-Now mapping this to a configuration structure and it's done.
+Now make this timezone-aware, map this to a configuration structure and it's done.

 ```sh
 2025-12-17 02:30:00,439.759,439.899,435.447,437.044,1.446